John C Flavin

 Since we were parked on a side road that was likely an established route for any Huntington Woods policeman returning to the station, we found our hushed heart-to-heart in the darkness of Kingston Street lit up by red and blue flashing lights.

 I didn’t recognize the depth of Scott’s anxiety.
-It took me decades to understand that any cop who learned his last name — “Hurt” — would have undoubtedly recognized it.
+It took me decades to understand that any cop in the area who learned his last name — “Hurt” — would have undoubtedly recognized it.
 Then, the worst of all possible outcomes would still play out: his father would find out.

-My mother, on the other hand, was all tired out of any serious parenting, so I rarely faced consequences to adolescent infractions after 8th grade.
+My mother, on the other hand, was all tired out of any serious parenting, so I rarely faced consequences to adolescent infractions.
 Parental repercussions were all used up by my older siblings, so I wasn’t scared at all.
 I was almost curious how this might play out.

 I had no inkling, but Scott felt a deep and whole-body dread.
 His assumption (a fair one) was that they’d call his dad directly, but I had proposed a possibility that they’d let him go home with me and my parent, and maybe Mr. Hurt wouldn’t have to know.